Reflecting Australia’s Immigration Detention Issue in relation to Article 9 of the ICCPR

 Arbitrary arrest or detention vs. Art 9 (1) & (2) –

 Arbitrary arrest may refer to ’depending on individual discretion and not fixed by law’.
-[21] s 189(1) of Migration Act 1958 gives an officer absolute power to detain the person so long as s/he ‘knows’ or ‘reasonably suspects’ someone is an unlawful non-citizen.
-[22] ‘Knowing’ or ‘reasonably suspecting’ falls within the scope of individual discretion, as this is not the result of public trial, the arrest or detention is arbitrary.
+[21] Section 189(1) of Migration Act 1958 gives an officer absolute power to detain the person so long as s/he ‘knows’ or ‘reasonably suspects’ someone is an unlawful non-citizen.
+[22] ‘Knowing’ or ‘reasonably suspecting’ falls within the scope of individual discretion, as this is not the result of public trial; the arrest or detention is arbitrary.

 Administrative detention and Criminal Charge vs. Art 9 (3) –